Staying away from dams means putting your safety first

 Enjoying water safely sometimes means keeping your distance

-Around bodies of water, a step too far, a moment of distraction or a misstep can be the difference between life and death.
+Taking a minute to observe your environment is the best way to ensure a beautiful day on the water.
 Being careful doesn’t mean you can’t have fun.
-On the contrary, by being careful, you can have fun now and in the future.
+On the contrary, it means you can have fun now and in the future, worry‑free.